lbormann/autodarts-highlights/README.md

 - Remove ptz-functionality, at least from config
 - replace image-background with wm-stage
 - add scoreboard
-- make every clip-generation unique
-- Extends html to watch clips (top: newest, down. latest)
+-X Extends html to watch clips (top: newest, down. latest)
 - Extends json-structure to see 9-darters
 - Make it more easy to use
 - Care of possible error situations that may appear during long run
     - what happens when one camera is activated but not reachable
     - what happens when clip generation fails
     - what happens when recording was deleted during clip-generation
+    - test under linux, .avi - different format?
+    - what happens when no config file rdy?

 ## LAST WORDS